oss-mindware/AutoGPT-Mindware/README.md

 python -m autogpt --install-plugin-deps
 ```

-## 🚀 How to Use
+## 🧠 How to Use

 After completing the installation and configuration steps, you can enable specific plugins for Auto-GPT via the [Mindware website](https://mindware.xyz).
-For instance, if you want to allow Auto-GPT to find YouTube videos, enable the YouTube plugin:
+For instance, if you want Auto-GPT to find YouTube videos, enable the YouTube plugin:

 <img width="946" alt="Screenshot 2023-08-26 191713" src="https://github.com/open-mindware/AutoGPT-Mindware/assets/23727727/65c04ad1-a842-4342-8b28-802b966d91ef">